103rd Engineer Battalion (United States)

-At the Battle of Fort Washington, Margaret (“Captain Molly”) Corbin, the wife on an enlisted man in one of the companies of the Philadelphia Artillery Battalion, became the first American woman to be wounded on the battlefield and later the first woman to be paid a pension by the U. S. government for her service.
+At the Battle of Fort Washington, Margaret ("Captain Molly") Corbin, the wife on an enlisted man in one of the companies of the Philadelphia Artillery Battalion, became the first American woman to be wounded on the battlefield and later the first woman to be paid a pension by the U. S. government for her service.
 When her husband, John Corbin, was killed during the assault on Fort Tryon, a small outer redoubt of Fort Washington, she took his place in the gun crew, cleaning and loading the cannon.
 She was seriously wounded by grapeshot shortly before the Hessians overran the battery.
 Margaret was put on the rolls of the Invalid Regiment at West Point.
-She died in Highland Fall, New York, in 1800 at the age of 49.
-She is buried in the post cemetery.
+She died in Highland Fall, New York, in 1800 at the age of 49; her gravesite is unknown however there is a memorial to her in the post cemetery.

 Another story about another "Molly" who distinguished herself on the battlefield has come down to us from the Battle of Monmouth, which was fought on a sweltering day in late June 1778.
-According to the legend of Molly Pitcher, Mary Hays, the wife of William Hays, a soldier in Proctor’s 4th Continental Artillery, was bringing pitchers of water from a nearby spring to the cannon crews when she saw her husband collapse.
+According to the legend of Molly Pitcher, Mary Hays, the wife of William Hays, a soldier in Proctor's 4th Continental Artillery, was bringing pitchers of water from a nearby spring to the cannon crews when she saw her husband collapse.
 Mary is then reported to have picked up the rammer, joined the gun crew, and continued to work the cannon for the rest of the battle.
 It is further reported that for her heroism General Washington warranted her as a non-commissioned officer and awarded her a pension for life.
 There are eyewitness accounts that verify that Mary was present at the battle, that there was a woman bringing water to the cannon crews, and that a woman was seen assisting her husband at a gun.
-There is no record of any woman receiving a military title after the battle or any record of Mary receiving a federal pension (although she did receive a pension from the State of Pennsylvania for her war service, not her husband’s).
+There is no record of any woman receiving a military title after the battle or any record of Mary receiving a federal pension (although she did receive a pension from the State of Pennsylvania for her war service, not her husband's).
 Her contemporaries referred to Mary as "Captain Molly" or "Sergeant Molly," not as "Molly Pitcher."
 The name "Molly Pitcher" appeared in print for the first time in 1837 and was greatly popularized by the painting "Molly Pitcher: Heroine of Monmouth," by Nathaniel Currier.
 William Hays survived the war, after which he and Mary settled in Carlisle, Pennsylvania.
 William died in 1789, after which Mary married another Revolutionary War veteran, George McCauley.
 She died in 1832, and is buried in Carlisle.